billkarsh/SpikeGLX/sglhome/docs/index.md

 As of SpikeGLX version 20220101 the C++ and MATLAB SDKs have been made separate downloads available at the source code repo [here](https://github.com/billkarsh).

+## HelloSGLX (Windows)

+The C++ and MATLAB SDKs are full featured and support developers writing C++ and MATLAB applications.
+If you are writing in Python, C# or other languages, you can use HelloSGLX instead.
+This is a command-line application that stands in between your script and SpikeGLX.
+For each command or query, your script uses its shell commands to launch HelloSGLX as a separate process.
+This is too slow for real-time data interaction, but still supports easy integration of SpikeGLX into an automated workflow.
+You can get/set run parameters and start/stop runs and file writing.
+Get it [here](https://github.com/billkarsh).

-*Note that these SDKs require SpikeGLX 20220101 or later.*
+*Note that all of these SDKs require SpikeGLX 20220101 or later.*

 ------